 “Drone music is not ambient.”

 Another qualitative statement that ultimately comes down to personal preference.
 For us, drone music checks all the ambient boxes.
-Just like any other kind of music, drones run the gamut from pure beauty all the way to harsh sine waves.
+Just like any other kind of music, drones run the gamut from pure beauty all the way to distortion.
 Part of the mission our station is to find the drones that we think enhance our listeners’ experiences.

 “Noise is not ambient.”

-While it is true that there is noise music that is not ambient, the opposite is also true for some noise music.
+While it is true that there is much noise music that is not ambient, there is also a great deal of softer noise that really qualifies as ambient music.
 We call this “ambient noise” and certainly think it qualifies as ambience to consider for the station.
 Noise music must be very listenable in order for us to play it, however.

 With all this said, there are indeed a few things that we exclude from the station simply on the basis of our own personal taste that others might say are partly ambient.
 Rather than try to include rules to cover those cases, we’ll simply list a set of exceptions:

-- Any drone music that does not evolve.
-It may accomplish the artistic intention but it must also be enjoyable by an audience.
+• Any drone music that does not evolve.
+Drones must be enjoyable by an audience.

-- Music with speaking.
-It can certainly qualify as ambience but for us the words distract too much from the music.
-Certain exceptions apply (Neil Armstrong quotes, etc.)
+• Music with speaking.
+It can certainly qualify as ambience but for us the words distract too much from the music, unless done very carefully.

 Hope this helps!